-2019 2018

-USD USD

-Interest income 54,830 117,631
+2020 USD 2019 USD Interest income 55,030 54,830

-19. Other expenses
+17. Other expenses

-Other expenses comprise mainly of compensation claim made by a customer to the Company due to unexpected closure of its position on the trading platform.
-An amount of USD 35,000 was refunded to the latter upon mutual agreement.
-Other expenses comprise also of miscellaneous expenses such as repairs and maintenance, telephone expenses among others.
+Other expenses comprise of miscellaneous expenses such as repairs and maintenance, bank charges, telephone expenses among others incurred during the year.
+For the year ended 31 December 2019, other expenses also comprised of compensation claim made by a customer to the Company due to unexpected closure of its position on the trading platform where an amount of USD 35,000 was refunded to the latter upon mutual agreement.

-20. Taxation
+18. Taxation